sensedeep/custom-metrics/README.md

 CustomMetrics is a NodeJS library to emit and query custom metrics for AWS apps.

->CustomMetrics is under active development and is not (yet) ready for production use.
-This README documentation is incomplete.
-All feedback is welcome.

 ## Background

 AWS CloudWatch offers metrics to monitor specific aspects of your apps that are not covered by the default AWS infrastructure metrics.